What Medical AI Work Actually Looks Like for UK Doctors

 Yes.
 Foundation doctors and registrars regularly do AI work.
 It doesn't count towards your training hours, but it's not prohibited.
 Check your deanery's policy on secondary employment.

 Most doctors receive their first role match within 1-2 weeks of completing verification.
-From sign-up to first payment is typically 2-4 weeks.
+From sign-up to first task is typically 2-4 weeks.

 Is this a fad or a long-term opportunity?

 The healthcare AI market is projected to exceed $150 billion by 2030.
 The demand for medical expertise in AI training is growing, not shrinking.
-Early movers are building reputations and relationships that will pay dividends for years.
+Early contributors are building reputations and relationships that will compound for years.

 Ready to start?